jlangford9284/tfProject/README.md

 These modules have been created to allow you to deploy this infrastrucutre in addtional regions

-To create addtional deployments in other regions you will need to create your own environment `variables.tfvars` & `backend.tf` files located in the `/tfproject/environment/<region>` folder
+To create addtional deployments in other regions you will need to create your own environment `variables.tfvars` & `backend.tf` files located in the `/tfproject/environment/<region>` folder.
 This will allow you to create an additional deployment depending on the variables provided

 **Please note, this has been written using PowerShell as the terminal to run Terraform**